Guy Stern: Post-War

 Once the war was over, Stern visited Hildesheim again where he learned that his family's home had been taken by the Nazi government in 1938 and they had been moved to a "Jew House".
 After talking to locals still in the area he learned they had ended up at the Warsaw Ghetto and had perished there.

 Stern moved back to New York City and returned to his studies, receiving a Bachelor of Arts in Romance languages in 1948 from Hofstra University, and then a Master of Arts in 1950 and Doctor of Philosophy in 1954 from Columbia University.
 After teaching at Columbia, he received an assistant professorship at Denison University in Ohio.
 In 1954 he taught at the Seminarienhaus in Zürich which was then owned by Ohio's Heidelberg University.
 He was later professor and head of the department for German language and literature at the University of Cincinnati in the 1960s.
 In 1969, Stern was elected president of the American Association of Teachers of German (AATG).
 He was later head of the German and Slavic studies department at the University of Maryland, then until his retirement served as a distinguished professor of German literature and cultural history at Wayne State University and was vice president of academic affairs and provost from 1978 to 1980.
 He was a visiting scholar at the German universities of Freiburg im Breisgau and Frankfurt am Main.

 Stern was the director of the Harry and Wanda Zekelman International Institute of the Righteous at the Holocaust Memorial Center in Farmington Hills (near Detroit).
 He was one of the founders of the Lessing Society (University of Cincinnati, 1966), acting as its president from 1975 until 1977.
 As author and editor, he published several books and compilations on German literary history.

 Stern received several awards throughout his life, among them the Great Cross of Merit of the Federal Republic of Germany (1987) and the Goethe Medal (1989).
 In 1988, he received an honorary doctorate from Hofstra University.
 He was named a Knight of the Legion of Honor for freeing France during the war and was recognized as an honorary citizen of Hildesheim.
 A plaque has been placed in front of the area that was once his home as a tribute to his family.
 He also received an honorary doctorate from the University of Hildesheim.
 Days after his passing, he was unanimously elected to be Director Emeritus of Fisher House Michigan.

-Stern was featured in the 2022 Ken Burns PBS documentary The U.S. and the Holocaust.
+Stern was featured in the 2022 Ken Burns PBS documentary The U.S. and the Holocaust and interviewed by 60 Minutes about his Richie Boys training and work experiences.